03 Mar Have You Got The Fat Gene?

 TEST TO FIND OUT IF YOU HAVE THE FAT GENE

-Our Intelligent DNA: Weight & Longevity Panel can identify the extent to which genetics are impacting your weight.
+Our Intelligent Weight Loss DNA Test can identify the extent to which genetics are impacting your weight.
 The good news is, your genes are not your destiny.
 As you’ll have seen from the examples above, much can be done to ‘switch on’ or ‘switch off’ your genes.
 Our comprehensive test includes a consultation with a nutritionist who will talk you through your results and give you a plan tailored to your unique genetics.
 Click here to purchase the test or contact us for more information.